vivocha/ps-app/README.md

 ];
 ```

-…to enable the icon (by default it’s hidden) and a message like the following…
+…to show the icon (by default it’s hidden) and a message like the following…

 ```javascript
 response.messages = [